CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

 CivicActions employ the GitHub system to monitor source code and version control ensuring system integrity and prevents unauthorized changes.
-The PHP-authenticator tool is perform a format check on source code prior to entering production.
-Per implementation of CM-3, any changes to the source code of the system requires the CCB Change Request process.
+The PHP-authenticator tool performs a format check on source code prior to entering production.
+Per the implementation of CM-3, any changes to the source code of the system require the CCB Change Request process.
 A peer review as part of the Change Request process is conducted to ensure the requested change is verified prior to entering production.
 CivicActions employs additional integrity checks on production systems as described in SI-4.